-In analyzing whether a conflict of interest exists, the lawyer must consider whether : “(1) the representation of one parent will be directly adverse to another parent; (2) there is a significant risk that the representation of one or more parents will be materially limited by the lawyer’s responsibilities to another parent, a former parent or a third person or by a personal interest of the lawyer; or (3) the lawyer is related to another lawyer, as a parent, child, sibling, spouse or domestic partner, in a matter adverse to a person whom the lawyer knows is represented by the other lawyer in the same matter.”
+Under Oregon RPC 1.7(a), when analyzing whether a conflict of interest exists, the lawyer must consider whether : “(1) the representation of one parent will be directly adverse to another parent; (2) there is a significant risk that the representation of one or more parents will be materially limited by the lawyer’s responsibilities to another parent, a former parent or a third person or by a personal interest of the lawyer; or (3) the lawyer is related to another lawyer, as a parent, child, sibling, spouse or domestic partner, in a matter adverse to a person whom the lawyer knows is represented by the other lawyer in the same matter.”

-The parent’s lawyer must act in a culturally competent manner and with regard to the socioeconomic position of the parent throughout all aspects of representation.
+The parent’s lawyer must act in a culturally competent manner and with regard to the socioeconomic position of the parent client throughout all aspects of representation.

 Action:

-The parent’s lawyer should learn about and understand the parent’s background, determine how that has an impact on the parent’s case and always show the parent respect.
-The lawyer must understand how cultural, linguistic and socioeconomic differences impact interaction with parents, and must interpret the parent’s words and actions accordingly.
+The parent’s lawyer should learn about and understand the parent client’s background, determine how that has an impact on the parent client’s case and always show the parent client respect.
+The parent’s lawyer must understand how cultural, linguistic and socioeconomic differences impact interaction with the parent client, and must interpret the parent client’s words and actions accordingly.

 Commentary:

 Clients and other parties involved in the child welfare system are a diverse group of people.
 Each person comes to this system with his or her own set of values and expectations, but it is essential that each person try to learn about and understand the backgrounds of others.
 An individual’s race, ethnicity, gender, sexual orientation and socioeconomic position all have an impact on how the person acts and reacts in particular situations.
-The parent’s lawyer must be vigilant against imposing the lawyer’s values onto the parent, and should, instead, work with the parent within the context of their culture and socioeconomic position.
-While the court and the child welfare agency have expectations of parents concerning their treatment of their children, the parent’s lawyer must strive to explain these expectations to the parents in a sensitive way.
-The parent’s lawyer should also try to explain to the court and agency how the parent’s background might affect the parent’s ability to comply with court orders and agency requests.
+The parent’s lawyer must be vigilant against imposing his or her values onto the parent client, and should, instead, work with the parent client within the context of their culture and socioeconomic position.
+While the court and the child welfare agency have expectations of parents concerning their treatment of their children, the parent’s lawyer must strive to explain these expectations to the parent client in a sensitive way.
+The parent’s lawyer should also try to explain to the court and agency how the parent client’s background might affect the parent client’s ability to comply with court orders and agency requests.

-The parent’s lawyer should take diligent steps to locate and communicate with a missing parent and decide representation strategies based on that communication.
+The parent’s lawyer should take diligent steps to locate and communicate with a missing parent client and decide representation strategies based on that communication.

 Action:

 The parent’s lawyer should attempt to locate and communicate with a missing parent client.
-If communication is established with the parent client, the lawyer should formulate positions the lawyer should take at hearings, and to understand what information the parent wishes the lawyer to share with the child welfare agency and the court.
+If communication is established with the parent client, the parent’s lawyer should formulate positions the parent’s lawyer should take at hearings, and to understand what information the parent client wishes the parent’s lawyer to share with the child welfare agency and the court.

 Action:

-If, after diligent steps, the lawyer is unable to communicate with the parent client, the lawyer should assess whether the parent’s interests are better served by advocating for the parent’s last clearly articulated position, or declining to state a position in further court proceedings and should act accordingly.
+If, after diligent steps, the parent’s lawyer is unable to communicate with the parent client, the parent’s lawyer should assess whether the parent client’s interests are better served by advocating for the parent client’s last clearly articulated position, or declining to state a position in further court proceedings and should act accordingly.

 Action:

-After a prolonged period without contact with the parent, the lawyer should consider withdrawing from representation.
+After a prolonged period without contact with the parent client, the parent’s lawyer should consider withdrawing from representation.

 Commentary: